 New York Beta Hunter Brooks Watson Scholarship

-Brother Hunter Brooks Watson (Syracuse ’15)is remembered through a scholarship created by his family to honor his life and passion for Phi Kappa Psi.
+Brother Hunter Brooks Watson Syracuse ’15 is remembered through a scholarship created by his family to honor his life and passion for Phi Kappa Psi.
 Hunter passed away on Saturday, June 18, 2016 in Dover, Delaware due to injuries suffered in an automobile collision.
-The New York Beta (Hunter B. Watson) Scholarship is awarded annually to a Phi Kappa Psi brother from New York Beta Chapter at Syracuse University.
+The New York Beta (Hunter B. Watson) Scholarship is awarded annually to a Phi Kappa Psi brother from the Alabama Alpha or New York Beta chapter.

 Pennsylvania Iota (C. Correia) Scholarship

 The Pennsylvania Iota (C. Correia) Scholarship was established in the spring of 2013 by Clive Anthony “C” Correia Penn ’96 as a tribute to his family and the experience he had within Phi Kappa Psi.
 Brother Correia’s vision behind the scholarship is to support the educational advancement of undergraduate Phi Kappa Psi brothers at the University of Pennsylvania who demonstrate financial need and have shown a dedication to their fraternity, school, and community.